 Get exclusive member benefits & effect social change.
 Join Today

-X-rays are very safe and generally produce no side effects or complications.
-The amount of radiation used in a single X-ray is quite small, but if you have many X-rays, your risk of illness from radiation exposure increases.
+X-rays are very safe and generally have no side effects or complications.
+The amount of radiation used in a single X-ray is quite small.
+However, if you have many X-rays, your risk of problems from radiation exposure increases.
+Tell your doctor if you’ve had multiple X-rays in the past.
+They can decide what your risk level is.
+Generally, body parts that aren’t being evaluated may be covered with a lead shield to reduce the risk of X-ray exposure to these areas.

-The test will be performed in a hospital radiology department or your doctor’s office by a radiology technologist.
-You will be asked to remove any clothing and jewelry on your upper body, because metal can interfere with the X-ray equipment.
+A radiology technologist performs the X-ray.
+It takes place in a hospital radiology department or your doctor’s office.
+You’ll be asked to remove any clothing or jewelry on your upper body.
+Metal can interfere with the X-ray equipment.

 Written by: Heather Ross